 Dealey Plaza, Dallas, Texas

-The Sixth Street museum and Dealey Plaza in Dallas, where President John Kennedy was assassinated are well preserved monuments to day in November, 1963.
-Little as changed in The Plaza since ’63 and the old Texas School Book Depository building, now the Dallas County Administration building, houses the Sixth Street museum.
+The Sixth Street museum and Dealey Plaza in Dallas, where President John Kennedy was assassinated are well-preserved monuments today in November 1963.
+Little has changed in The Plaza since ’63 and the old Texas School Book Depository building, now the Dallas County Administration building, houses the Sixth Street museum.
 There you can purchase an audio tour of the museum which includes a walk through the sixties and exhibits that walk you through the events of that November day.
-You can view the corner window where Lee Harvey Oswald shot the President Kennedy and Governor John Connelly.
-It is a thought provoking.
+You can view the corner window where Lee Harvey Oswald shot President Kennedy and Governor John Connelly.
+It is thought-provoking.
 I received a photo tip from a local resident, there is a pedestrian bridge that overlooks the Plaza and is a good location for photos of the plaza.
 Be sure to buy your ticket online before your visit as the tour fills up quickly.
 There are numerous parking lots in the area and parking can be a bit pricey.

 Magnolia Market at the Silos

 HGTV personalities, Chip and Joanna Gaines, have reclaimed two old grain silos near downtown Waco that stand watch over the area.
 Magnolia Market is the large shop for their lines of home goods which I found a tad on the expensive side.
 There is a large area of picnic tables and a green space for kids to play.
 Surrounding the green space are various local food trucks which sell all types of foods from barbeque to ice cream.